-4. Pressure on local government to provide more & better facilities for tourists.
+~ .
 Development 1.
-Tourism market: well-defined because of promotion at - tourist generating areas 2.
+Tourism market: well-defined because of promotion a tourist generating areas 2.
 Local control of facilities & development of tourism starts to decline 3.
 International organisations take root (Holiday Inn, Hilton) 4.
 Physical nature of resort changes (not universally accepted) 5.
-Number of tourists approaches (or exceeds) local population (take notice at this point, can start to see negative impacts) 6.
+Number of tourists approaches (or exceeds) loca population (take notice at this point, can start to see negative impacts) 6.
 Type of tourist \rightarrow mainstream, conservative Consolidation 1.
 Rate of increase of tourist arrivals starts to decline (even though absolute numbers may still grow).
 2. Number of tourists now exceeds local population 3.
-Marketing & promotion well developed 4.
-Market is almost saturated, therefore new development/building slows down 5.
+Marketing & promotion well developed · · · · · · · · · · · · · · · · · · · development/building slows down 5.
 Growing discontent among host population Stagnation 1.
 Peak number of visitors has been reached (carrying capacity) 2.
-Environmental, social & economic problems (beach erosion, local businesses sold, dissatisfaction with locals) 3.
-Area is not as popular with tourists (beach is dirty, crowded, not enough parking) 4.
-Original features which attracted tourists in the first place will have been supplemented by new "attractions". (theme parks, museums, bungee jumping, something that wasn't Turneralista there before) Immediate 1.
-Immediate decline: an abrupt death of the resort decline α 2.
-Decline: a more gradual decline, where number of visitors decline 2 Infrastructure changes (hotels converted to condominiums) 5.
-Initiastructure changes (noters converted to condominations) A Local population begins to buy tourist facilities because of 4.
-Local population begins to buy tourist facilities because of Stabilisation 1 Stabilisation: the area stabilises and changes very little reduced growth 1.
-Stabilisation: the area stabilises and changes very little & rejuvenation 2 Reduced growth: the area continues to grow but at a reduced rate of growth 3.
+Environmental, social & economic problems (beacl erosion, local businesses sold, dissatisfaction with locals) 3.
+Area is not as popular with tourists (beach is dirty crowded, not enough parking) 4.
+Original features which attracted tourists in the first place will have been supplemented by new "attractions". (theme parks, museums, bungee jumping, something that wasn' there before) Immediate 1.
+Immediate decline: an abrupt death of the resort decline & 2.
+Decline: a more gradual decline, where number of visitor decline gradually tapers off 3.
+Infrastructure changes (hotels converted to condominium because not enough visitors) 4.
+Local population begins to buy tourist facilities because o affordability Stabilisation, 1.
+Stabilisation: the area stabilises and changes very little reduced growth over time & rejuvenation 2.
+Reduced growth: the area continues to grow but at a reduced rate of growth 3.
 Rejuvenation: can take place in 2 ways: a.
 Building a new attraction b.
 Taking advantage of previously untapped resources.
-4. Strong government or corporation involvement L
+4. Strong government or corporation involvement